Hmamouche/Large-Time-Series-Prediction/README.md

 	* selection: feature selection (with all methods) for each target variable of each datasets.

-	* prediction: the prediction associated to each file from src/selection/
+	* prediction: the predictions associated to each file in results/selection/dataset/

 # Installation